Francescolis/Xpandables.Net/README.md

 ```

-The `IOperationResult` and `OperationResults` classes provide a flexible and structured way to handle operation results in your application.
+The `IOperationResult` and `OperationResults` classes provide a flexible and structured way to handle execution results in your application.
 By using these classes, you can ensure that your operations return consistent and detailed results, making it easier to handle both success and failure scenarios.

 ## IHttpClientDispatcher and Related Classes